awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

 | ServiceProcessingTime | Number of milliseconds that Athena took to process the query results after the query engine finished running the query\. |
 | TotalExecutionTime | The number of milliseconds that Athena took to run a DDL or DML query\.
 TotalExecutionTime includes QueryQueueTime, QueryPlanningTime, EngineExecutionTime, and ServiceProcessingTime\. |

-CloudWatch metrics for Athena have the following dimensions\.
+These metrics for Athena have the following dimensions\.

 | Dimension | Description |